rpdelaney/l4d2-tourney-rules/rules.md

-All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience, nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, etc) are allowed.
+All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience, nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, console fonts, etc) are allowed.

 ######6.2.2 HUDs
-Modifying or removing HUDs and crosshairs is allowed.
+Modifying or removing HUDs, crosshairs, and pain pointers is allowed.

 ######6.2.3 Gun models
 Modifying or removing gun models and reload animations is allowed.